 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Each year Woodland Dunes hosts its annual Bird Breakfast and Migration Celebration on the second Saturday in May.
 The Bird Breakfast was inaugurated in 1942 by a local librarian and has been continued by the nature center since the late 1970’s.
-This event generally coincides with International Migratory Bird Day, and includes guided bird walks at different area locations, talks, children’s activities, and bird banding demonstrations.
-This year's celebration included a special trip to the Manitowoc harbor, where a birding area was dedicated "in honor of Dr. Charles Sontag, Emeritus Professor of Biology whose 50 years of daily observations revealed that more than 300 species of birds have been found at that single location."
+This event generally coincides with World Migratory Bird Day, and includes guided bird walks at different area locations, talks, children’s activities, and bird banding demonstrations.
+The 2017 celebration included a special trip to the Manitowoc harbor, where a birding area was dedicated "in honor of Dr. Charles Sontag, Emeritus Professor of Biology whose 50 years of daily observations revealed that more than 300 species of birds have been found at that single location."

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Woodland Dunes provides a number of programs to children, both through its environmental education curriculum for schools, and for drop-in family visitors.
 Part of the Cottonwood Trail Program offered to several hundred first graders each September engages them in the dynamics of bird migration - the reasons for it, adaptations of birds which do and don't migrate, and a demonstration of bird banding and the release of banded birds.
 The second grade program is Owling 101, where students spend several hours learning about owls and their special adaptations, dissecting owl pellets, learning owl calls, and more each October.
 Children attending the Bird Breakfast, Owlfest, and Enchanted Forest events learn about birds by participating in many activities, and bird education for adults is included in the Wonder of It All monthly program series.